gnotclub/xst/README.md

     - spoiler
     - clipboard
     - externalpipe
-    - boldcolors (only the ability to disable bold)
+    - boldcolors (only the ability to disable bold fonts)

 Thanks to: